Uber, Lyft suspend pooled rides in U.S., Canada to limit spread of coronavirus

 The federal government has urged people to avoid gatherings of more than 10 people.
 Some state and local authorities have closed bars, restaurants and other venues to try and slow the spread of the virus.

-Beginning on Tuesday, Uber users in the U.S. and Canada will also see a message reminding them to consider if the ride they plan to book is essential and to “travel only when necessary,” images provided by Uber showed.
+Beginning on Tuesday, Uber users in the United States and Canada will also see a message reminding them to consider if the ride they plan to book is essential and to “travel only when necessary,” images provided by Uber showed.

 Riders are also being asked to consider the safety of their drivers by washing their hands before and after a ride, sitting in the back seat and rolling down the window to improve ventilation.